Detailed content of our market study

 Salt consumption is strongly correlated with age

-According to WHO, high sodium intake (***) contribute to high blood pressure and increased risk of heart disease and stroke.
-In addition, reducing salt intake has been identified as one of the most cost-effective measures countries can take to improve health outcomes in their ...
+According to WHO, high sodium intake (***) contribute to hypertension and increased risk of heart disease and stroke.
+In addition, reducing salt intake has been identified as one of the most cost-effective measures countries can take to improve the health outcomes of their populations.

 2.3 Geographic Distribution of Demand